Yelyzaveta Ruban: National team

-Samadova made her debut for Azerbaijani senior team in 2015.
+Ruban made her debut for Azerbaijani senior team in 2015.
 She helped her team earn gold at the 2016 Women's European Volleyball League and 2017 Islamic Solidarity Games.
-She also played for Azerbaijan in the 2017 Women's European Volleyball Championship and reached the semifinals.
+She played in 4 editions of Women's European Volleyball Championship for Azerbaijan (2017, 2019, 2023, 2026), including the 2017 tournament where Azerbaijan reached the semifinals.

 Personal life

-Samadova is dating Jovan Krneta, Serbian professional football player who currently plays for Zira FK in Azerbaijani Premier League.
+Ruban has been previously married to Jovan Krneta, a Serbian professional football player.